PaRougv/ReachInBox/README.md

 ## 👨‍💻 Author

-Built by Zee for ReachInbox Hiring Assignment.
+Built by Parag Vastrad for ReachInbox Hiring Assignment.

 ⭐ **If you like this repo, consider giving it a star!**